UPDATED ON JUNE 24, 2020

-Here are my tips on how to run a social media management business from home:
+Here’s how to run a social media management business from home:

 The first agenda is to learn what it takes to run the business on your own.
 If you’re going to start a business with minimum to almost no capital, chances are you will have to do the entire work, from pitching to clients, preparing proposals, closing deals and so on.
 As soon as you begin your work, you’ll realise that regular communication with a client is just a small portion of your daily tasks.
 You will also have to carve some time to produce the output.
 At that time, I didn’t have a graphic design experience which was essential to creating great content.
 So, I had to teach myself and relied heavily on online videos and blog tutorials.
 I learned the design part in social media and combined it with what I learned from my PR and Marketing work experience.
 Soon enough, I found myself working on actual social media projects.